 - Male Amazons often do a macho “strut” walk, especially when overly excited or agitated.

 - The white-fronted Amazon is the smallest Amazon species (10 inches long); the Mealy Amazon is one of the largest Amazon parrot species (16 inches long).

 Amazon parrots have a well-earned reputation as being the “life of the party.”
 These primarily green medium- to large-sized parrots are typically bold, comical and often love to be the center of attention.

 Native Region / Natural Habitat

 Amazon parrots are from Mexico, South America, as well as parts of the Caribbean.
-The wild Amazon’s natural habits include savannahs, palm groves, scrub forest and rain forest.
+The wild Amazon’s natural habits include savannas, palm groves, scrub forest and rainforest.